MatteoStefanini/DeepFFT/README.md

 deepUCF11 is the DeepFFT model training code for Video Action Recognition task over the UCF-11 dataset.
 Feature folder should contain frame's video features, which we extracted and stored with standard pretrained ResNet-152.

-deepVM contains all the models with and without using the FFT tested over the Virtual Machines Dataset.
-We outperform the state-of-the-art of Virtual Machine Classification with DeepFFT, DeepMix and DeepMix2 models.
-Paper will be soon available.
+deepVM (available in a separate indipendent repository) contains the models tested over the Virtual Machines Dataset.
+We outperformed the state-of-the-art for Virtual Machine Identification with DeepConv and DeepFFT models.
+Paper have been accepted to CLOSER 2019.

 ## Requirements
 + Python 3.x